 The Corporate and Other category consists of expenses related to the Company's centralized administrative function which do not specifically relate to an operating segment.
-Such corporate expenses are comprised mainly of the compensation and related expenses of certain of the Company's senior executive officers and other employees who perform duties related to our entire enterprise, as well as expenses for certain professional fees, facilities, and other items which benefit the Company as a whole.
+Such Corporate and Other expenses are comprised mainly of the compensation and related expenses of certain of the Company's senior executive officers and other employees who perform duties related to our entire enterprise, as well as expenses for certain professional fees, facilities and other items which benefit the Company as a whole.
 Additionally, acquisition related expenses, restructuring and integration charges are included in Corporate and Other.
-Corporate and Other includes \$8.2 million and \$7.1 million of acquisition related expenses, and restructuring and integration charges for the fiscal years ended June 30, 2015 and 2014, respectively.
-A non-cash impairment charge of \$6.4 million for the fiscal year ended June 30, 2014 related to indefinite-lived intangible assets (tradenames) in the United Kingdom segment is also included in Corporate and Other.

-Refer to Note 18, Segment Information, in the Notes to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional details.
+Corporate and Other included \$12.1 million and \$7.2 million of acquisition related expenses, restructuring and integration charges for the fiscal years ended June 30, 2016 and 2015, respectively.
+Additionally, the Corporate and Other category included \$127.7 million and \$1.0 million of impairment charges for the fiscal years ended June 30, 2016 and 2015, respectively.
+Refer to Note 17, Segment Information, in the Notes to the Consolidated Financial Statements included in Item 8 of this Form 10-K for additional details.